fbpx

 What are all these large format options?

 There are many options for large format printing.
-The ‘art prints and posters’ category has high quality archival epson prints.
+The ‘art prints and posters’ category is for high quality archival epson prints.
 These are printed on paper/canvas, which means they’re not so great for outdoor use.
 Vinyl banners are a popular option for outdoor use.
-They have sewn edges and grommets in all four corners and every 2 feet, they can be rolled up and are weather proof.
-We can also mount a sheet of adhesive vinyl to a number of flat backers, like coroplast (corrugated plastic), sintra (flat PVC plastic), and others.
+They have reinforced edges and grommets in all four corners and every 2-3 feet, and they can be rolled up and are weather proof.
+We can also print onto rigid substrates, like coroplast (corrugated plastic), which is a popular material for yard signs, PVC, and others.

 What is the difference between coated and uncoated papers?